-Backstage preparation for the Youthpass process
+Backstage preparation

-He who knows others is learned, he who knows himself is wise.
+himself is wise.
 Lao-tzu

 Certainly, non-formal education is not about performing on stage, and the same applies to the Youthpass process.
 However, as a youth worker/ trainer/mentor/coach, there is still a need to do some 'backstage preparation' before starting up the Youthpass process with the young people in your project.